ademargomes/JsonRequest/README.md

 How To Use It?
 ------------------
-Copy JsonRequest.dll, Newtonsoft.Json.dll and Newtonsoft.Json.xml to your bin folder, then create the reference for JsonRequest.dll.
+Build the project and copy JsonRequest.dll, Newtonsoft.Json.dll and Newtonsoft.Json.xml to your bin folder, then create the reference for JsonRequest.dll.
+You can also download the binaries from the [Download Page] here on GitHub, and simple drop the files in the bin folder under your project folder.

 Then simple type:

     var request = new Request();
     var response = request.Execute("http://localhost:1234/");